-How to Act Against Excessive Use of Force
+How to Act Against a Law Enforcement Officer’s Use of Excessive Force

 Situations involving run-ins with the police can degenerate into cases of excessive use of force if the officers exceed their rights “under color of law.”
 In other words, when an officer exerts undue verbal or physical abuse on a suspect during their duties, regardless of the fact that they suspect may have actually been committing a crime.
 Looking into this topic more closely, you will be able to help yourself or a close person if you have been in this situation.